 Certified by the National Athletic Trainers Association, Stewart earned his bachelor’s degree in secondary education from Clemson in 1998.
 Stewart is also certified by the American Red Cross.

-Stewart is married to the former Lindsay Henderson of Covington, La., and they have two sons, Griffin and Dalton.
+Stewart is married to the former Lindsay Henderson of Covington, La., and they have three sons, Griffin, Dalton, and Davis.

 THE STEWART FILE